TheGoodIn/ZotacStockChecker/README.md

 ## Installation

 1st.
-You need to install [Node.js](https://nodejs.org/) v10+ to run.
+You need to install [Node.js](https://nodejs.org/) v10+ to run.  <br>
 2nd.
-You need to signup for [Twitter Developer Program](https://developer.twitter.com/en) 3rd.
-You need to signup for [Twilio](www.twilio.com/referral/JVKbQ8) (Just use the free plan it comes with $15.50 dollars in credit) Follow these simple steps to make a number) https://www.twilio.com/docs/voice/quickstart/java
+You need to signup for [Twitter Developer Program](https://developer.twitter.com/en) <br>
+3rd.
+You need to signup for [Twilio](www.twilio.com/referral/JVKbQ8) (Just use the free plan it comes with $15.50 dollars in credit) Follow these simple steps to make a number) https://www.twilio.com/docs/voice/quickstart/java  <br>

 Next we are going to need to do